-While Philadelphia's Center City has most of the free holiday activities, I like the Rittenhouse Square area of the city best.
+While Center City has most of the free holiday activities in Philadelphia, I like the Rittenhouse Square area of the city best.
 It is quaint and local.
 It seems like those who live in the city frequent restaurants, markets, and bars in that area of Philadelphia.
 I would say West Village is to Rittenhouse Square as Times Square is to Center City.

 We were hosted by Sonesta Rittenhouse Square for a two-night weekend stay.
 The hotel was in the perfect location.
 It was a few blocks from the Square and about a 10-15 minute walk to City Hall, Macy's and Reading Terminal.
 The Sonesta hotel in Philadelphia was perfectly situated to do all the fun, free holiday activities during the day and then to take advantage of the quaint restaurants and bars like locals would at night.
 The rooms were spacious and modernly decorated too.
 The Sonesta hotel staff is friendly and ready to help you find what you need around the city during your stay.
 We loved the silvery, shiny holiday decor as well!